upros/tls-pok/draft-friel-tls-eap-dpp.md

                     Figure 1: TLS 1.3 TLS-POK Handshake

 # Using TLS Bootstrapping in EAP

-Enterprise deployments typically require an 802.1X/EAP-based authentication to obtain network access.
-Protocols like {{?RFC7030}} can be used to enroll devices into a Certification Authority to allow them to authenticate using 802.1X/EAP.
-But this creates a Catch-22 where a certificate is needed for network access and network access is needed to obtain certificate.

-Devices whose bootstrapping key can been obtained in an out-of-band fashion can perform an EAP-TLS-based exchange, for instance {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping extensions defined in {{bootstrapping-in-tls-13}}.
-This network connectivity can then be used to perform an enrollment protocol (such as provided by {{?RFC7170}}) to obtain a credential for subsequent network connectivity and certificate lifecycle maintenance.

 Upon "link up", an Authenticator on an 802.1X-protected port will issue an EAP Identify request to the newly connected peer.
 For unprovisioned devices that desire to take advantage of TLS-POK, there is no initial realm in which to construct an NAI (see {{?RFC4282}}) so the initial EAP Identity response SHOULD contain simply the name "TLS-POK" in order to indicate to the Authenticator that an EAP method that supports TLS-POK SHOULD be started.